How to Secure Nginx with Let’s Encrypt on Ubuntu 26.04, 24.04 and 22.04

 sudo certbot renew --dry-run

-If you run the dry run before your first certificate exists, Ubuntu shows this:
+Before the first certificate exists, Ubuntu shows this:

 No simulated renewals were attempted.